(k,l)-Unambiguity and Quasi-Deterministic Structures: Reduction of a quasi-deterministic structure

 The minimization process in a DFA consists in merging each couple of states having the same right language.
 The \emph{right language of a state} $q$ is defined as the set of words $w$ such that $\delta(q,w)$ is a final state.
 This computation leads to the canonical minimal DFA.

 In a quasi-deterministic structure, the notion of right language can not be defined as in an automaton.
-Indeed, even if a state $q$ is useful, it can be not accessible (there does not exist a word $w$ such that $\Delta(i,w)=q$).
-Thus, we can define an equivalence relation allowing us to reduce the size of a QDS.
-Notice that this equivalence is sufficient to reduce the number of states, but not to minimize: modifying the values of some $\Gamma$-transitions might preserve the language while producing equivalent states.
+Indeed, even if a state is useful, it can be not accessible.
+Thus, we can{must} define an equivalence relation allowing us to reduce the size of a QDS.
+Notice that this equivalence is sufficient to reduce the number of states, but not to minimize: modifying the values of some $\Gamma{\gamma}$-transitions might preserve the language while producing equivalent states.